 10. If you witness some bullying behaviour while on playground duty, what actions would you take?

-Every school should have its detailed bullying policy.
+Every school should have a detailed bullying policy.
 You would of course act to stop any bullying and then seek to follow the agreed procedure.
 The safety and security of the child is of prime importance.

-Remember that ta interview questions are prompts for you to show how you will be a key member of the school team.
+Remember that TA interview questions are prompts for you to show how you will be a key member of the school team.

-If you spend some time researching some of the most common teaching assistant interview questions you would have a broad scope of all the different types of questions and answers the interviewer will asking and you will gain in confidence.
+If you spend some time researching some of the most common teaching assistant interview questions you would have a broad scope of all the different types of questions and answers the interviewer will asking and you will gain confidence.
 Good luck.